telus/tds-core/src/components/Grid/Column/Column.md

 ## Minimal usage

 The primary way to configure the width of the column are the "size" props, which correspond to the available viewport
 sizes: `xs`, `sm`, `md`, `lg`, and `xl`.

 This example shows 3 rows divided into various column widths that are targeted at the medium viewport size and above.
-Below medium, each column will span it's entire container.
+Below medium, each column will span its entire container.
 Resize your browser window to see.

 ```
+// NOTE: GridBox is a placeholder for content.
+// It is not a standard TDS component.
 const GridBox = require('../__docs__/GridBox/GridBox').default;

 <Container>